How to Set up Your New Law Firm Workspace

 Computer

-Whether you use a laptop or a desktop computer, make sure you have a powerful machine so you can work on cases uninterrupted, store electronics documents and files, and take video calls.
-You’ll also need a strong internet connection.
+Whether you use a laptop or a desktop computer, make sure you have a powerful machine.
+This will ensure that you can:

 How to Start a Law Firm Checklist